 Each of the three seminars was led by a graduate of the ISTAR clinic.
 To get the organizing of the seminars underway, Boberg recommended I contact three people.
 I phoned Michael Niven of Calgary, Allan Chapman of Winnipeg (who’s now living in Saanich, B.C.) and Peter Wyant of Regina, and together we organized the seminars.

 Larry Stone (now living in Osoyoos, B.C.), Mattie Matheson (now living in Penticton, B.C.), and Jim Rowlett of Edmonton were also among the key organizers of the conference.
-As well, Arun Khanna of Barrie, Ontario (now living in Thornhill) was also involved, among others.
+Arun Khanna of Barrie, Ontario (now living in Thornhill) was also involved, among others.
 About 80 people attended the event.

 The third seminar, on August 25, 1991, was led by Peter Wyant of Regina.
 At this seminar, we were asked whether we should launch a national organization.
 Again, we broke into groups of eight.
 One of the groups was made up of speech professionals.
 This group chose Einer Boberg as the spokesperson who would report back at the plenary session.
 In part, Boberg said, and I quote: